zyairelai/buy-low-sell-high/README.md

 export API_KEY="your_binance_api_key"
 export API_SECRET="your_binance_secret_key"
 ```
-To check if your key is saved by your environment, run `python3 keys.py`

-Or as an alternative, you can change `line 7-10` in `binance_futures.py` to following:
+Or as an alternative, you can change `line 14-16` in `run.py` to following:
 ```
 api_key     = "your_binance_api_key"
 api_secret  = "your_binance_secret_key"